wharfkit/website/src/lib/docs/ContractKit/Contract.md

 ### Arguments

-The only parameter passed to the `Contract` class constructor is an object containing all the following configuration data:
+The only parameter passed to the `Contract` class constructor is an object containing the following configuration data:

-- `abi`: The [ABI](/docs/antelope/abi) definition for the contract.
+- `abi`: The [ABI definition](/docs/antelope/abi) for the smart contract.
 - `account`: The name of the account that the contract is deployed to.
 - `client`: An instance of an [APIClient](/docs/antelope/api-client) that will be used to fetch blockchain data.